DuartBreedt/EduanBreedtBlog/content/blog/theories-of-change.md

 ### Where do I assume the problem lies?
 If we locate ‘the problem’ to be ‘fixed’ or ‘changed’ with those who are being harmed, for example, by insisting that they lack knowledge, resources, recognition, empowerment, or representation, then the solutions are often imagined as being assimilatory.
-In this case, justice looks like making efforts to assimilate these ‘harmed’ populations into existing systems by educating them, increasing access to existing resources and services, demanding that their harm be recognized by ‘the powers that be’, or by increasing their presence within the current system.
-When we locate the problem to be fixed with those who are harmed, we often assume that our current systems are neutral or benevolent.
+In this case, justice looks like making efforts to assimilate these ‘harmed’ populations into existing systems and insitutions by educating them, increasing access to existing resources and services, demanding that their harm be recognized by ‘the powers that be’, or by increasing their presence within the current system.
+When we locate the problem to be fixed with those who are harmed, we often assume that our current systems and insitutions are neutral or even benevolent.
 And if we believe existing systems to be neutral or benevolent, we assume change happens through reform – tweaking, adjusting, and perfecting them.
-However, if we assume the problem lies with systems and institutions that have historically been predicated on and constituted by violence, then assimilation becomes less coherent (see Ahmed 2012[^3]; Simpson 2014[^4]; Coulthard 2014[^5];  Tuck and Yang 2012[^6]; and
+However, if we assume the problem lies with systems and institutions that have historically been predicated on and constituted by violence, then assimilation becomes less coherent (see Ahmed 2012[^3]; Simpson 2014[^4]; Coulthard 2014[^5]; Tuck and Yang 2012[^6]; and Boodman 2023[^7]).
-Boodman 2023[^7]).
 After all, who wants to be included into a violent and unsafe system?
 Reform is frequently traded for revolution, opting to abolish current institutions and their logics and replacing them with institutions built on justice.

 ### What do I assume needs to change?
-If we locate the problem with those who are harmed and assume that the system is not inherently violent but only (accidentally) neglectful, we often believe that what requires changing is either the individual (their mindset, behaviour, or knowledge), the hearts and minds of people in power, the barriers to resources and services, the delivery of services, or the diversity of those in power - but rarely the system itself.
-However, if we assume the system itself is not neglectful but is constituted by and necessitates violence, and thus needs to be abolished and replaced, then we might refuse to pathologize the behaviours of those negatively affected by a broken system, refuse to ‘convince’ or educate those in power, refuse to beg for sympathy for the harm that is being inflicted, refuse to fight for access to resources or services within a violent system, and refuse to reify the system and existing structures of power.
+If we locate the problem with those who are harmed and assume that the system is not inherently violent but only (accidentally) neglectful, we often believe that what requires changing is either the individual (their mindset, behaviour, or knowledge), the hearts and minds of people in power, the barriers to resources and services, the delivery of services, or the diversity of those in power - but rarely the systems and insitutions themselves.
+However, if we assume the systems and insitutions are not neglectful but is constituted by and necessitates violence, and thus needs to be abolished and replaced, then we might refuse to pathologize the behaviours of those negatively affected by a broken system, refuse to ‘convince’ or educate those in power, refuse to beg for sympathy for the harm that is being inflicted, refuse to fight for access to resources or services within a violent system, and refuse to reify the system and existing structures of power.
 Instead we assume what requires changing are the structures that reproduce violence - structures such as racism, sexism, colonialism, neoliberalism, homophobia, white supremacy, and so on.

 ### What is my spoken or unspoken theory on how to change or fix the problem?